HimesGroup/taffeta/README.md

-	file_directory	| Top-level directory where sample's fastq files were written to following Casava filters batch			| gigpad batch number associated with sample, needed to locate raw fastq file and used as directory name for pipeline output files label			| Biological condition associated with the sample, provided by customer ref_genome		| Rerence genome associated with sample. (options: "hg19", "Zv9", "mm10") library_type	| Type of library for sample (options: "PE", "SE", "DGE", "SPE", corresponding to: "paired-end", "single-end", "digital gene expression", "stranded paired-end")
+	file_directory	| Top-level directory where sample's fastq files were written to following Casava filters batch			| gigpad batch number associated with sample, needed to locate raw fastq file and used as directory name for pipeline output files label			| Biological condition associated with the sample, provided by customer ref_genome		| Rerence genome associated with sample. (options: "hg38", "hg19", "Zv9", "mm10", "rn6", "susScr3") library_type	| Type of library for sample (options: "PE", "SE", "SSE", "DGE", "SPE", corresponding to: "paired-end", "single-end", "stranded single-end", "digital gene expression", "stranded paired-end")
 ```

-PCPGM uses a rigid naming structure as is apparent in rnaseq_align_and_qc.py.
+rnaseq_align_and_qc.py uses a rigid naming structure.
 The file naming and directory structure are obviously only applicable to local use of the scripts.
 They are being included for the sake of transparency and may someday be replaced with a more generalizable workflow.
 The fastq files that are associated with the project are read from where they are saved after sequencing/Casava filters are applied and then local copies are created using <i>sample_name</i>_R1.fastq (and <i>sample_name</i>_R2.fastq for paired reads).
-Steps 5-7 are optional.

 Use one of two workflows: STAR/HTSeq/DESeq2 or Kallisto/Sleuth